 - 9.1.1 calculate missing figures relating to income, expenses, assets, liabilities and capital by:

 - selecting relevant data

 - using daybooks

 - using the cash book

-- reconstructing ledger accounts: receivables and payables ledger control accounts, VAT control account and the bank account

-- calculating and labelling the missing figures of reconstructed accounts

-- calculating opening and closing balances

-- adjusting for VAT.
+- reconstructing ledger accounts: receivables and payables ledger control accounts, VAT control account and the bank account - calculating and labelling the missing figures of reconstructed accounts - calculating opening and closing balances - adjusting for VAT.

-9.2 Mark-up and margin
+9.2 | Mark-up and margin

-9.2.1 the difference between margin and mark-up.
+Learners need to understand: 9.2.1 the difference between margin and mark-up.